 Single person supplements usually apply on a group tour or trip where overnight accommodations are part of the package.

 I’ve seen it on cruises, guided backpacking trips, and tours that stop in different towns or countries.

 It’s tricky logic, but most companies invoice per person while still assuming two individuals will occupy one room (tent, yurt, dome, et cetera).

 Let’s say a trip is $4000 per person.
 If a couple books one room, they are paying per person but booking one room.
-The company sponsoring the tour receives $4000 for each individual, which is $8000 for the room.
+The company sponsoring the tour receives $4000 for each individual or $8000 for the room.

 If you’re a solo traveler, you are only paying for one person.
-The company is only getting $4000 for the room so that’s a net loss of -$4000.
+The company is only getting $4000 for the room so they see it as a net loss of -$4000.

 To manage these losses, most companies charge solo travelers a single supplement on top of the trip fee.

 Yes.
 There are tour companies and cruises that offer trips with no single supplements.
 You can search online for these companies.
 Before booking, do your research and make sure they are reputable companies with good reviews.

 There are also websites that help

 The cost of a single room supplement varies based on the tour company, type of trip, and when you book.